jeffinnes/100-days-of-code/r1-log.md

 ### R1D9
 Little bit of a rough start making the portfolio site mobile friendly.
 Everything I build for work is used on screens 1000px & up, haven't had much chance to flex this muscle; I'm definitely feeling a bit rusty.
 On top of that, Chrome's dev tool screen simulator wasn't triggering the media selectors and it took me a bit to figure out that my code wasn't the issue.
 Yet another reminder of how much it sucks that Mozilla axed the entire FireFox dev tools team.

+### R1D10
+Fiddle fiddle fiddle.
+That's the name of the responsive CSS game.
+I got really close tonight, just one last element is being difficult.
+I suspect it will require a small adjustment to the HTML so I can use grid or flex to controll the wrapping behavior, but I'll take a look tomorrow with fresh eyes.